Boulevard One at Lowry Apartments

 Affordable Housing, Multi-Family Housing, Wood Framed, Photovoltaic, Enterprise Green Communities, Publicly Funded, Sustainable, LIHTC, Ground Up

-Denver Housing Authority, in partnership with Volunteers of America, has formed the Lowry Affordable Housing Partners to construct 72 units of affordable housing in the Boulevard One community at the corner of Archer Place and South Oneida Street.
+In partnership with Volunteers of America and Denver Housing Authority, Pinkard formed the Lowry Affordable Housing Partners to construct 72 affordable housing units in the Boulevard One community at the corner of Archer Place and South Oneida Street.

-Lowry Apartments will consist of four-story wood framed construction, ground floor community space, surface parking, roof-top solar array, and a 72-unit mix, which includes 20 units for the homeless.
+Lowry Apartments will consist of four-story wood framed construction, ground floor community space, surface parking, a roof-top solar array, and a 72-unit mix, which includes 20 units for people experiencing homelessness.

 41 one-bedroom units